mirislam/android-read-assets/README.md

 # android-read-assets
-Reading files from Assets folder
+Reading files from Assets folder.
+A step by step guide